Disease Guide ·Stomatitis ·2026

 3Can cats eat without teeth?

-Yes — cats eat surprisingly well without teeth.
-Cats don't chew their food like humans; they use their teeth primarily for tearing and shredding.
-Most cats with full extractions can eat both wet and dry food within days to weeks after surgery.
-Many cats eat better after extraction because they're no longer in constant pain.
-Wet food is recommended initially during healing, but most cats transition back to dry food if desired.
+Yes - cats eat well without teeth.
+They tear rather than chew.
+Most eat both wet and dry food within days to weeks after surgery.
+Many eat better after extraction because they're no longer in constant pain.
+Wet food is recommended during healing.

 4Can stomatitis in cats be cured?

-Full mouth tooth extraction cures or dramatically improves stomatitis in 60-80% of cats.
-The remaining 20-40% need ongoing medical management with immunosuppressive medications.
-Medical management alone (without extraction) rarely provides lasting relief — most cats relapse when steroids are tapered.
-Some newer treatments like stem cell therapy and interferon are being explored but aren't yet standard care.
+Full mouth extraction cures or dramatically improves 60-80% of cats.
+The remaining 20-40% need ongoing immunosuppressive medication.
+Medical management alone rarely provides lasting relief - most cats relapse when steroids are tapered.

 5Is stomatitis contagious between cats?

-Stomatitis itself is not contagious — it's an immune-mediated condition specific to the affected cat.
-However, the viruses that may contribute to its development (particularly feline calicivirus) are contagious between cats.
-Cats with stomatitis should be tested for FIV and FeLV, both of which can affect immune function.
-The tendency to develop stomatitis may have a genetic component in some breeds.
+Stomatitis itself is not contagious - it's immune-mediated.
+Feline calicivirus, which may contribute, is contagious.
+Cats with stomatitis should be tested for FIV and FeLV.
+Predisposition may have a genetic component in some breeds.

 6What breeds are prone to stomatitis?